 Telecommand transmission and distribution

-The capability shall be provided to “interrupt” the transmission of a telecommand packet by the transmission of another telecommand packet of higher priority.

 The onboard processing and distribution of telecommands shall ensure that no restrictions arise when the ground segment transmits telecommands of any type at the highest possible rate (i.e. making full use of the available uplink bandwidth).

-This includes the case where all commands are of the same type and to the same application process, e.g. a memory load.
+1 This includes the case where all commands are of the same type and to the same application process, e.g. a memory load.

-Telecommand routing shall ensure that an onboard “blockage” resulting from payload commanding has no impact on platform commanding.
+2 Sufficient resources are made available on-board to queue the telecommands that cannot be immediately processed, e.g. telecommands with long execution times such as copy.

+The routing to, and execution of telecommands by, an application process shall not interfere with the routing and execution of other telecommands to other application processes.

-For example, an extensive command sequence for the configuration of a payload, which has no impact on the essential commanding of platform subsystems in parallel.
+For example, an extensive sequence of telecommands for the configuration of a payload, has no impact on the commanding of platform subsystems.

-Where the allocation of onboard routes can be modified (e.g. using a tablebased mapping of APIDs to MAPs), the capability shall be provided to request a report of the onboard routing and status information.

 In order to be able to unambiguously identify the source of a telecommand (e.g. the ground or a given onboard application process), the source shall be explicitly indicated within the telecommand packet itself.

 The source of telecommands released from an onboard schedule is the ground segment.